Any family member who can be claimed as an exemption must have a valid Taxpayer Identification Number (TIN).

 A student or scholar who is a nonresident for any part of the tax year generally does not qualify for the Earned Income Tax Credit (EITC).

-Spouses and some dependents on J-2 visas must file Form 8843, and either Form 1040NR or Form 1040NR-EZ.
-Spouses and dependents on F-2 visas file only Form 8843 if they have no income.
+Spouses and some dependents in J-2 immigration status must file Form 8843, and either Form 1040NR or Form 1040NR-EZ.
+Spouses and dependents in F-2 immigration status file only Form 8843 if they have no income.